ucw9q/restful-api-design-guidelines/README.md

 Guidelines:
 * API management solutions may be used to protect resources.
 See: https://github.com/Mashape/kong
 * OAuth may be used to protect resources.
-See: https://getkong.org/plugins/
+See: http://oauthbible.com/ and https://getkong.org/plugins/

 ### Additional Resources
 * [The GitHub API v3](https://developer.github.com/v3/)